X

 Risk: The resignation of key employees or Hexagon’s failure to attract skilled and diverse personnel to all different levels within the organisation may have an adverse impact on the Group’s operations.
 Further, maintaining Hexagon’s company culture is critical to attracting and retaining top talent.

-Hexagon’s workforce was and continues to be in various parts of its organisation, unable or unwilling to work on-site or travel as a result of event cancellations, facility closures, shelter-inplace, travel and other restrictions and changes in industry practice due to the Covid-19 pandemic, or if they, their co-workers or their family members become ill or otherwise require care arrangements.
-These workforce disruptions have adversely affected and could continue to adversely affect Hexagon’s ability to operate, including to develop, manufacture, generate sales of, promote, market and deliver hardware and software products, solutions and services, and provide customer support.
-Adoption of new laws or regulations, or changes to existing laws or regulations, that may be imposed as a result of the continuing or resurgence of the Covid-19 pandemic, may cause risks in the company’s ability to hire and retain skilled professionals.
+In the event that all or a portion of Hexagon’s workforce becomes unable or unwilling to work on-site or travel as a result of event cancellations, facility closures, shelter-in-place, travel and other restrictions and changes in industry practice due to any causes (including pandemics), these workforce disruptions could adversely affect Hexagon’s ability to operate, including to develop, manufacture, generate sales of, promote, market and deliver hardware and software products, solutions and services, and provide customer support.
+Adoption of new laws or regulations, or changes to existing laws or regulations, that may be imposed as a result of the resurgence of a pandemic such as Covid-19, or any other wide-spread public health situation, may cause risks in the company’s ability to hire and retain skilled professionals.

-In order to attract skilled employees, Hexagon cooperates with multiple universities and colleges around the world, aiming at training and hiring students with industry-ready skills.
+In order to attract skilled employees, Hexagon cooperates with multiple universities and colleges around the world, aiming at training, developing an skills.

 Environment

 Risk: Hexagon provides sensors, software and data to its customers.
-60 per cent of the revenues are from software and services.
-Hexagon does not operate any business that require carbon credits.
+57 per cent of the revenues are from software and services.
+Hexagon does not currently operate any business that requires carbon credits, but that could change in the future.
 However, stricter regulation of environmental matters can result in increased costs or further investments for the companies within Hexagon which are subject to such regulation.
 Climate change can result in natural disasters and increase the risk of physical damage on assets and supply shortages.
 Hexagon is impacted by such legislation in a manner similar to other companies operating in these fields.

 Risk management: Hexagon believes that it is in material compliance with all applicable laws and obligations and obtains relevant approvals where needed.
-Hexagon continuously monitors anticipated and implemented changes in legislation in the countries in which it operates.
-Hexagon routinely assesses the risk of climate change on its operations as part of its Insurance Programme.
+Hexagon continuously monitors anticipated and implemented changes in legislation in the countries in which it operates, and potential environmental risks are regularly monitored.
+Hexagon routinely assesses the risk of climate change on its operations as part of its insurance programme.
 Hexagon has implemented ISO 14001 at the majority of the largest production sites and has implemented a sustainability programme to reduce its carbon impact in its own operations and in its value chain.

 Business ethics and corruption

 Risk: Corruption negatively impacts communities and overall global economic development and erodes the trust necessary to build a stable business environment.
-Additionally, businesses such as Hexagon may be held liable for the corrupt actions taken by employees, strategic or local partners or other representatives.
-If Hexagon or its intermediaries fail to comply with anti-corruption laws, governmental authorities could seek to impose civil and/or criminal fines and penalties which could have an adverse effect on Hexagon’s business.
+Additionally, under the anti-corruption laws of many jurisdictions, businesses such as Hexagon may potentially be held liable for the corrupt actions taken by employees, strategic or local partners or other representatives.
+If Hexagon or its intermediaries fail to comply with anti-corruption laws, governmental authorities could potentially seek to impose civil and/ or criminal fines and penalties which could have an adverse effect on Hexagon’s business and reputation.

-Risk management: For Hexagon, anti-corruption compliance is of utmost importance, as it helps Hexagon advance its financial interests and brand value.
-Hexagon has a robust Code of Business Conduct and Ethics and Anti-Corruption Compliance Programme in place, covering the entire Group, including policies, processes and training.
-The anti-corruption compliance documents include policies in such areas as gifts and entertainment (both to and from third parties), hiring candidates with government connections and engaging in and transacting business with third parties.
+Hexagon has established a comprehensive Code of Business Conduct and Ethics together with an Anti-Corruption Compliance Programme that covers the entire Group.
+This programme includes policies, processes, and training related to various potential corruption areas such as gifts and entertainment (both given and received from third parties), hiring candidates with government connections, and conducting business transactions with third parties.

 Cyber risks and data protection

 Risk: Hexagon relies on IT systems in its operations.
-Disruptions or faults in critical systems may have a negative impact on Hexagon’s operations, including impact on production, Hexagon’s tangible and intellectual property and, in some cases, the intellectual property and operations of external parties.
-The Covid-19 pandemic has presented security challenges as employees and those of Hexagon’s partners, customers and service providers work remotely from non-corporate managed networks during the Covid-19 pandemic and potentially beyond.
+Disruptions or faults in critical systems may have a negative impact on Hexagon’s operations, including impacts on production, Hexagon’s tangible and intellectual property and, in some cases, the intellectual property and operations of external parties.
+Advances in digital technology such as artificial intelligence and increases in device connectivity have presented new security challenges as employees and Hexagon’s partners, customers and service providers to a greater extent, work remotely from non-corporate managed networks.

 Incidents may also lead to data privacy infringements such as unauthorised access, leakage or loss of data.
-Data security and integrity are critical issues for the Hexagon Group.
+The use of AI-driven software may further exacerbate this risk.
+Data security and integrity are critical issues for Hexagon.
 Under the GDPR, and other analogous legislation in various jurisdictions, and ePrivacy regulations, Hexagon has firm legal requirements to protect against personal information (PI) data breaches.
 The regulations extend to all vendors that Hexagon uses to collect, store and process PI data on its behalf.
-In China, there is a similar law recently adopted to protect various data types, including PI data.
+In China and several other jurisdictions, there are also similar laws in place to protect various data types, including PI data.
 It is critical for Hexagon to protect and secure all data as the costs of remediating a serious breach are high and can also be damaging to Hexagon’s reputation.

-Risk management: Cyber security risks are increasing in society in general and Hexagon works continuously to keep the company’s IT systems protected.
-In addition, Hexagon invests in enhanced disaster recovery and data storage capabilities, cyber security expertise, and adequate insurance protection.
+Risk management: Cyber security risks are increasing in society in general and Hexagon works continuously to keep the Group’s IT systems protected.
+In addition, Hexagon invests in enhanced disaster recovery and data storage capabilities, cyber security expertise and tools, and other appropriate risk mitigation techniques.
 Hexagon also mitigates IT-related risks through contracts with external parties.

 Financial risk management